ofdx/kraknet/README.md

 ##Getting Started
-Your first time building, you should run /build.sh.
+Your first time building you should run /build.sh.
 This will create the default web directory with an index.html if you don't already have one, and do a complete clean build of the server.
 It will also check to see if you have the required tools for building, and alert you if you're missing anything.

-In order to get started using Kraknet, you should first compile the source code and generate binaries.
-This is accomplished by running make(1) in the src/ directory.
-This will generate a directory bin/ in the root of the project containing necessary binaries.
-You will require the following packages for
+Compiling the server is accomplished by running make(1) in the src/ directory.
-dependencies:
+This will generate a directory bin/ in the root of the project containing necessary binaries, as well as a lib/ directory with the shared objects.
+You will require the following packages for dependencies:
 -	gcc
 -	make

 Once built, you can start the server with the included init script, called init_ws, located in the root of the project directory.
 You can configure which port the server will listen on by editing this script.
+You should also edit the user which the server runs as by modifying conf/serv.
+This file is self-explanatory.

 #Included Files